MintMCP

 • Visibility into file operations and access patterns

-• Real-time usage dashboards across all AI clients
+• Real-time usage dashboards across supported AI clients

 This addresses a critical gap: without monitoring, organizations have zero telemetry on AI agent behavior, no request history for security review, and uncontrolled access to sensitive systems.